 COVID-19 spreads through close contact with an infected person; mostly face-to-face or within a household.
-It cannot jump across a room or be carried for long distances in the air so we should all go about our lives as normal.
+It cannot jump across a room or be carried for long distances in the air.

-living in the same household or household-like setting (for example, a boarding school or hostel)
+living in the same household or similar setting (for example, a boarding school or hostel)

-direct contact with the body fluids or laboratory specimens of a confirmed case
+direct contact with the body fluids or laboratory specimens of a person with COVID-19.